The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 Having the right rake that suits you and your needs will help make spring soil preparation or the autumn tidy up easy and pleasurable.
 Think about the following aspects before you choose:

 Is it comfortable and the right fit?
 Rakes come in different lengths and weights, and it’s important to pick one that suits you.
 The more rakes you can try for size, the better.
-A rake should feel good in your hand so make sure the handle is comfortable, smooth and thick enough for a good grip.
-It’s also important to find a rake that feels well balanced, while also being neither too heavy and tiring to use nor too light to grab the soil, thatch or leaves without you pushing down hard.
+A rake should feel good in your hand, so make sure the handle is comfortable, smooth and thick enough for a good grip.
+It’s also essential to find a rake that feels well balanced, while also being neither too heavy and tiring to use nor too light to grab the soil, thatch or leaves without you pushing down hard.
 Choose a longer handle and a heavier weight if you’re tall and strong, or a lighter one if that suits you better.
 Weigh up the rake in your hands to see if it feels balanced, and if the handle is long enough for your reach.

 Which materials do you prefer?
-A stainless steel head is rust resistant and usually more expensive, while carbon steel is stronger but cheaper, and often coated to preserve it against rust.
-Traditional handles are made from wood, which often balances the rake head nicely, and makes for a sturdy, warm-to-the-touch grip.
-Metal handles offer a strong alternative but can be cold to the touch, and slippery when wet.
+A stainless steel head is rust-resistant and usually more expensive, while carbon steel is stronger but cheaper and often coated to preserve it against rust.
+Traditional handles are made from wood, which often balances the rake head nicely and makes for a sturdy, warm-to-the-touch grip.
+Metal handles offer a strong alternative but can be cold to the touch and slippery when wet.

 How we tested garden rakes